Invitation to a Beheading: Symbols and motifs

 Nabokov's epigraph becomes even clearer as Cincinnatus' circumstances and crime are revealed.
-Cincinnatus is being sentenced for "gnostical turpitude" (pg.
-72).
+Cincinnatus is being sentenced for "gnostical turpitude".
 The construction of this offense is grounded in Nabokov's knowledge of Gnosticism, a religion prevalent at the crux of the Late Hellenistic and early Christianity periods.
 At the heart of this religious doctrine is the notion of gnosis, or knowledge that brings salvation.
 Many scholars believe Cincinnatus models these ideologies, especially in relation to the Gnostic polarity of spirit and flesh (pneuma v. hyle), where Cincinnatus' true existence (as spirit) is thought to be barred within his physical body (the flesh).
 Thus, the release of this inner man is commonly thought to be accomplished through death, which acts as a passageway between flesh and spirit and explains the confusion of events at the conclusion of Nabokov's novel.
-Cincinnatus accomplishes just this transformation: "He stood up and...took off his head like a toupee, took off his collarbones like shoulder straps, took off his rib cage like a hauberk...what was left of him gradually dissolved, hardly coloring the air" (pg.
-32), and again, "Through the headsman's still swinging hips the railing showed.
-On the steps the pale librarian sat doubled up, vomiting...Cincinnatus slowly descended from the platform and walked off through the shifting debris" (pg.
-222).
+Cincinnatus accomplishes just this transformation: "He stood up and...took off his head like a toupee, took off his collarbones like shoulder straps, took off his rib cage like a hauberk...what was left of him gradually dissolved, hardly coloring the air", and again, "Through the headsman's still swinging hips the railing showed.
+On the steps the pale librarian sat doubled up, vomiting...Cincinnatus slowly descended from the platform and walked off through the shifting debris".